cpichard/filesequence/README.md

 >>> background.0003.jpg
 >>> background.0004.jpg
 ```
-and the seqls tool:
+with seqls:
 ```bash
 >>> seqls /tmp/sequences
 >>> background.%04d.jpg  1  4
 ```
-Those tools are used a lot in the visual effect and post production industries, where the sequences of files are very common, and generally share the same patterns.
-Hopefully the tools provided here should be usable in different contexts, let me know if you find them useful.
-They are available for download and don't require any dependencies.
+Those tools are used a lot in the vfx and post production industries, where the sequences of files are very common.
+They are available for [download](https://github.com/cpichard/filesequence/releases) and don't require any dependencies.

 Tools